Where to Get a Kayak Rudder and How to Use it

 The control is fairly simple.
 If you want to use the rudder to help you steer to the left, simply depress the foot peg with your left foot.
 If you want to go to your right depress the foot peg with your right foot.

-The only issue in taking control of the rudder is that you are also trying to paddle so you have to do a sort of dance to get the full function of the rudder.
+The only issue in taking control of the rudder is that you are also trying to paddle so you have to do a sort of dance to get the full functionality of the rudder.

 It is a very simple process that has a very short learning curve.
 Once you are in shallow water, out of the wind or in an area that is grassy you can pull the rudder back out of the water.